The Future of Web Development: Trends to Watch

-In this article, we'll explore the key trends that are shaping the future of web development in 2025 and beyond, and discuss how developers can prepare for these changes.
+In this article, we'll explore the key trends shaping the future of web development in 2025 and beyond, and discuss how developers can prepare for these changes.

 1. AI-Enhanced Development

-Artificial Intelligence is revolutionizing the way we build web applications.
-From code completion to automated testing, AI tools are becoming indispensable for modern developers.
+Artificial Intelligence is transforming how we build web applications.
+From code completion to assisting with testing and documentation, AI tools are becoming valuable companions for developers.

 AI Code Assistants